grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ## Map a special value

-Map a special value when you want to format uncommon, boolean, or empty values.
+Use special value mapping to format uncommon, boolean, or empty values.

 1. Edit the panel for which you want to map a special value.
 1. In panel display options, locate the **Value mappings** section and click **Add value mappings**.